ta-datapt-bcn/project-statistical-analysis/README.md

 * Conduct your analysis in Jupyter Notebook using Pandas, Numpy, Scipy, Matplotlib, Seaborn, Plotly, and other Python libraries you have learned, as necessary.

+* It will be mandatory to use 3 different inferential statistics methods if using a prediction algorithm (regression / time series / classification) or 5 inferential methods without predictions.

+* At least 5 interactive plots will be needed to do the presentation, at least 1 of them must use ipywidgets and at least one of them must use plotly.

 ## Necessary Deliverables

 The following deliverables should be pushed to your Github repo for this project.